-- the operational challenges faced in the transition to renewables, including around retaining levels and reliability - the need for investment in transmission - the need for dispatchable capacity to firm the renewable supply (batteries, hydro storage and gas fired generation, as well as virtual power plants, behind-the-meter batteries and potentially vehicle to grid) - the continuing need for market and technical reforms for system services and two-way electricity flow.182
+- the operational challenges faced in the transition to renewables, including around retaining levels and reliability - the need for investment in transmission - the need for dispatchable capacity to firm the renewable supply (batteries, hydro storage and gas fired generation, as well as virtual power plants, behind-the-meter batteries and potentially vehicle to grid) - the continuing need for market and technical reforms for system services and two-way electricity flow.

-In NSW, the transition is underway, and the share of renewables is projected to increase from 47% in 2025 to 87% in 2030 and 97% in 2035.183 Emissions are forecast to fall from 36.59 Mt CO2-e in 2023 to 9.5 Mt CO2-e in 2030 and 4.55 Mt CO2-e in 2035 (Figure 3).184
+In NSW, the transition is underway, and the share of renewables is projected to increase from 47% in 2025 to 87% in 2030 and 97% in 2035.
+Emissions are forecast to fall from 36.59 Mt $\rm CO_2$ -e in 2030 and 4.55 Mt $\rm CO_2$ -e in 2035 (Figure 3).
+184